UnnoTed/fileb0x/README.md

   // -- DANGEROUS --
   // ---------------
   //
-  // cleans the destination folder
+  // cleans the destination folder (only b0xfiles)
   // you should use this when using the spread function
   // type: bool
   // default: false